pebakery/pebakery-docs/Commands/WIM/WimExtract.md

 ## Remarks

-Note that WimApply is designed to extract, or "apply", full WIM images.
-If you want to extract only certain files or directories from a WIM image, use the `WimExtract` command instead.
+Note that `WimExtract` is intended for extracting only a subset of a WIM image.
+If you want to extract or "apply" a full WIM image use the `WimApply` command instead.

 Data integrity: WIM files include checksums of file data.
 To detect accidental (non-malicious) data corruption, wimlib calculates the checksum of every file it extracts and issues an error if it does not have the expected value.
 (This default behavior seems equivalent to the /verify option of ImageX.)
 In addition, a WIM file can include an integrity table (extra checksums) over the raw data of the entire WIM file.
 For performance reasons wimlib does not check the integrity table by default, but the `CHECK` flag can be specified to make it do so.

 ESD files: wimlib can extract files from solid-compressed WIMs, or "ESD" (.esd) files, just like from normal WIM (.wim) files.
 However, Microsoft sometimes distributes ESD files with encrypted segments; wimlib cannot extract such files until they are first decrypted.

+The `WimExtract` command supports extracting files and directory trees from stand-alone WIMs as well as split WIMs

 **This command uses the the open source [Windows Imaging library (wimlib)](https://wimlib.net/).**